 If you’d like to understand campus risks in a comprehensive and purposeful way, the resources of PREP can get you started.

 PREP stands for the Purposeful Risk Engagement Project.
-For a recent (July 2014) interview with the director, you can refer to the United Educators EduRisk site.
+For an interview last summer with the director, see the United Educators EduRisk site.

 PREP aims to provide information for a type of institution that has been slow to think about risk–the 21st-century American liberal arts college.
 The site presents a timely resource for faculty members and executive administrators who lead small private colleges with a national reputation.